priya-sammal/OCR-WEB-BASED-APPLICATION/README.md

 - **tensorflow**: For deep learning backend used by Huggingface Transformers.
 - **transformers**: For NLP tasks like keyword search.
 - **pillow**: For handling images.
 - **torch**: PyTorch framework required by Huggingface Transformers.

+  ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 If you have any questions or suggestions, feel free to reach out:
 - Email: priyasammal3@gmail.com